luismendoza-ec/lu8-docs/docs/INPUT.md

 - 8 buttons per player maximum due to 8-bit register limitation
 - No support for additional controller types
 - Input is only captured when the canvas has focus
 - No support for gamepad/controller input
+- Input timing configuration values must be at least 1 frame